Agenda

 time iconJanuary 29, 2026 01:45 pm

 Marijuana rules keep shifting across states while federal rescheduling remains in play.
 This session maps what matters for programs: THC vs CBD and hemp derivatives, impairment vs presence, and DOT vs non-DOT differences.
-Coverage includes test matrices and detection windows, panel and cutoff strategy, confirmation workflows, and MRO considerations.
-Policy considerations for safety-sensitive roles, accommodation touch points, and manager messaging.
+Coverage includes test matrices and detection windows, panel and cutoff strategy, confirmation workflows, and MRO considerations, as well as policy considerations for safety-sensitive roles, accommodation touch points, and manager messaging.

 Key Learnings: